graphitemaster/aau/site/content/index.md

 You can define numeric ranges as compiler hints with simple guiding branches, e.g: the expression `b = a + 2` immediately establishes that `b > a`, which the compiler can use to optimize later.

+### It actually works
+You might be wondering how possible it is to actually use unsigned almost always as this title suggests.
+It's been my personal preference for half a decade now and I haven't actually missed signed integers since switching to it.
+It's made my code much easier, cleaner, and more robust contrary to popular wisdom.

+I would not suggest trying to use it in an existing codebase that is mostly signed integers, in such contexts you're more likely to introduce silent bugs and issues as a result of unsafe type casts.
+But consider trying it next time you start a new project, you might be pleasantly surprised.